Important Information For Wallpaper First-Timers

 Is the wallpaper waterproof?

-No. It is durable for bathroom environments but we recommend a quick wipe down if water is splashed onto the wallpaper.
+No. It is durable and breathable for bathroom environments but we recommend a quick wipe down if water is splashed onto the wallpaper.
 Otherwise any sitting water can soak through and eventually weaken the paste.
 To waterproof your wallpaper, visit our How To Waterproof Wallpaper Blog.

 I have windows and doors, do I subtract that from my measurements?